ufbx/ufbx.github.io/site/guide/basics/geometry.md

 The geometry data itself is stored in attributes such as position, normal, UV, color, etc. You can treat each attribute as a flat[^1] list of values defined for each *index* (ie. polygon corner).
-So for the above example we would have positions, UVs, normals ranging from 0 to 7: 0-3 beloning to the first face, 4-7 to the second one.
+So for the above example we would have positions, UVs, normals ranging from 0 to 7: 0-3 belonging to the first face, 4-7 to the second one.

 You might wonder why the attributes are not defined per vertex and then indexed by the polygons (via `ufbx_mesh.vertex_indices[]`).
 The issue is that what we call a *vertex*